MeganeBoujeant/Algo_project/README.md

 ![menu_bar_diagram](images/menu_bar_diagram.png)

-If you click on the Quit menu (or if you use the shortcut Control-q).
-The application will close.
+#### If you click on Quit menu (or if you use the shortcut Control-q), the application will close.

+#### If you click on Home Page menu, your return on the main page of the application.

-If you click on
+#### If you click on Open File To Seq menu (or if you use the shortcut Control-o), an file search interface opens.
+3 choices then offers you:
+* If you select **bwt.txt** file : a new page with your BWT sequence opens.
+From this page, you can make BWT reconstruction to return at the initial DNA sequence, or you can make Huffman compression.
+* If you select **huffile.txt** file : the program make a Huffman decompression.
+If needed, make BWT reconstruction.
+And finaly display a new page with your initial DNA sequence.
+* If you select **dechufile.txt** file : the program open a recontruction BWT page to return initial DNA sequence.

 ## Documentation of my scripts